caustic-hue/Desktop-App-Funny/README.md

 # Building

-The applications embeds a website from a web server.
+The application embeds a website from a web server.
 The website uses elements `<webview>` which is not possible to use a normal web browser.
 ## Requirements
 [Git](https://git-scm.com/downloads)